joesb/helios360/content/handbook/what/important-skills.md

 ## Structured thinking

-- analytical
-- systematic
+Strong organisational skills are one of the most important dimensions of your work as a CDO.

+### Analytical

+### Systematic

-- focussed on usable processes
+### Focussed on usable processes

 ---